 Along with hands-on activities, reading books is one of the best ways to reinforce interest-led learning and a love of learning in general.
 And there’s no denying the positive feelings for learning that come from the closeness shared in reading books together.

-There are some important days this month that would be especially fun to place an extra emphasis on books.
-Today is Read a Book Day, September 8 is International Literacy Day, and September is Library Card Sign-Up Month.
+There are some important days throughout the year that would be especially fun to place an extra emphasis on books.

 Thoughts from Montessorians about Reading Aloud and Montessori Reading Programs

 Donna Bryant Goertz at Maria Montessori gives examples of parents reading to their children in Reading Aloud: a Gift That Keeps on Giving.
 One of the benefits listed includes the benefit of supporting your child’s work at school: “When parents continue reading aloud to their child two years above the child’s own reading level, not only is family time filled with rich companionship and fine discussions, but also the child’s mind is filled with appropriate subject matter for research and projects at school with work partners.”